udacity/graphb/README.md

 This library solves all these problems for you so that you focus on your business logic.

 ## Example
+All code are well documented.
+See [example](example) dir for more examples.

 #### Query a mentor from Mentors API
 ```go
 q, err := graphb.NewQuery(